The 10 most innovative urban development companies in 2022

 For combining coworking and childcare in an elegant, education-centric setting

-Bumo, which debuted in March 2021, is a combination coworking space and child care center, located in the Westfield Century City Mall, on the west side of Los Angeles.
+Bumo, which debuted in March 2021, is a combination coworking space and childcare center, located in the Westfield Century City Mall, on the west side of Los Angeles.
 Offering a high-end aesthetic and catering to the parents of children ages 6 months to 7 years, the company is trying to do two very different things at once.
 It’s aiming to fill a new niche in the pandemic-influenced work-from-anywhere era, a place that puts equal emphasis on both coworking and childcare spaces.
-Access to Bumo is based on a subscription model, paid monthly, about $1,000 a month for full-time use of the coworking and childcare starts at about the same, depending on the age of the child.
+Access to Bumo is based on a subscription model, paid monthly, about $1,000 a month for full-time use of the coworking space, and childcare starts at about the same, depending on the age of the child.
 (Shorter options are available, from half-days on the coworking side to three-hour children’s camps on the childcare side.)
 The 4,000-square-foot facility has room for 40 adults and 26 children, and is split into three discrete spaces: coworking, childcare, and a central reception area with private rooms where parents and kids can come together during the day or where mothers can breastfeed.
 The two sides are joined but separated, so neither side can hear the noise of the other.
 The coworking side is geared toward millennial parents seeking a temporary or full-time break from their overlapping work and parenting lives.
 On the children’s side, Bumo offers the painting and jungle gym elements of a typical day care coupled with things like early speech development and coding lessons for kids as young as 3.

 9. Stuf